(My devotional, “Victory: Living Victoriously…Overcoming from the Broken Places of Life” is available at Amazon.com)

 Admittedly, patience was never my virtue.
 Going anywhere had to be pronto.
 Tasks were done presto.
 For years my Christmas shopping was complete and wrapped by July 31st.
 WAIT was not in my vocabulary.

-However, about seven years ago, I became a reformed “fastaholic” transforming from a jackrabbit to a sloth.
+However, many years ago, I became a reformed “fastaholic” transforming from a jackrabbit to a sloth.
 Seriously, I can linger for hours never in a hurry.
 Tasks can lie in wait.
 Christmas shopping usually takes place around December 23rd.
 My arch nemesis patience has become “well with my soul.”

 So what changed?
 Why the drastic reformation?
 Literally, God taught me patience!
 I would pray and then wait for God to answer.
 We have “right now” prayers when we need God’s intervention immediately.
 He is well aware of the severity and time sensitiveness to our prayers, which He answers accordingly.
 Then there’s the prayers God may answer in a day, week, month or year(s).
 Those are the prayers God used to teach me patience.
 God has a special way of making sure there is no way of escape by human efforts.
 Our rescue will come by His answer and in His timing…period.
 It’s during these waiting periods, I realized God’s lessons were strengthening my trust, belief and stretching my faith by building “faith muscle.”